Howell, Michigan

 Software

-Workflow software around the business
+Software around the business

 Build the system the team actually needs instead of stretching one more generic tool.